utdal/resource-catalog-plugin/readme.md

 - `search_custom_filters=true`: if a search exactly matches a custom taxonomy, show all resources with that custom taxonomy instead of searching content
 - `orderby="title"` : order the displayed resources by the specified attribute (see Wordpress REST API docs for allowable values)
 - `order="asc"` : order the displayed resources as 'asc' or 'desc'
+- `post_type="resource"` : the slug of the post type to query and show in results
 - `show_all="true"` : load and show all resources on page load
 - `featured_image="true"` : show featured images of resources
 - `excerpt="true"`: show the excerpts of resources